 National Accreditation since 1988

-The College of Education’s initial programs were recently reviewed by CAEP (the national Council for the Accreditation of Educator Preparation), and were awarded Full Accreditation in October 2019.
-The College of Education's initial programs will remain accredited by CAEP through December 31, 2026.
+Grand Valley State University's initial Education programs were recently reviewed by CAEP (the national Council for the Accreditation of Educator Preparation), and were awarded Full Accreditation in October 2019.
+The Education initial programs will remain accredited by CAEP through December 31, 2026.

-Prior to receiving CAEP accreditation, the college was nationally recognized and accredited by NCATE (the National Council for Accreditation of Teacher Education) from 1988 through 2019.
+Prior to receiving CAEP accreditation, the College of Education and Community Innovation's Education programs were nationally recognized and accredited by NCATE (the National Council for Accreditation of Teacher Education) from 1988 through 2019.

 CAEP Annual Reporting Measures

-CAEP has eight annual reporting measures which are used to provide information to the public on both the College of Education's program outcome and program impact.
+CAEP has eight annual reporting measures.
+These measures provide information to the public on both Grand Valley State University's Education program outcomes and program impact.

 1. Impact on P-12 learning and development:

 Student Achievement Study: Pre/Post Test

 All Initial Certification Candidates conduct a pre/post test with P-12 students during two units of instruction.
 The results provide data on the impact each candidate has on the P-12 classroom.